pablo-albaladejo/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.02-reranking-and-chunking-in-search-tool/explainer/readme.md

 #### Implement the reranker logic

-- [ ] Now implement the reranker function to map results with IDs, call the LLM, and return filtered results.
+- [ ] Implement the reranker function to map results with IDs, call the LLM, and return filtered results.
 This should feel familiar from the skill building exercise.

 <Spoiler>